HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   description="Bar chart showing the potential render-blocking time of top 10 most popular render-blocking third parties.
 Median render-blocking time of fonts.googleapis.com is 1.085 milliseconds on mobile pages, accounts.google.com is render-blocking for 1,077 milliseconds, adservice.google.com for 1,571, googletagmanager.com for 1,806, ajax.googleapis.com for 1,530, cloudflare.com for 1,300, youtube.com for 1,146, bootstrapcdn.com for 1,241, maps.google.com for 2.095 and jsdelivr.net for 1,370.
 Desktop and mobile data is similar for all third parties.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=549590895&format=interactive",
   sheets_gid="944312903",
-  sql_file="third_parties_blocking_rendering_percentiles.sql"
+  sql_file="third_parties_blocking_rendering_percentiles.sql",
+  width=600,
+  height=557
   )
 }}

 The figure above shows the median render-blocking time for the top 10 most popular third parties.
 Google maps have the most significant impact on rendering time.
 It accounts for more than 2 seconds for the median website.
-That is a significant impact taking into account that the recommended time for <a hreflang="en" href="https://web.dev/fcp">First Contentful Paint</a>—a page load speed metric, is 1.8 seconds.
+That is a significant impact taking into account that the recommended time for <a hreflang="en" href="https://web.dev/fcp">First Contentful Paint</a>—a page load speed metric—is 1.8 seconds.

 A website can save a lot of loading time by eliminating render-blocking resources.
 There are many methods to <a hreflang="en" href="https://web.dev/embed-best-practices/">embed third-parties in a non-blocking way</a>.
 For example, in the case of Google Maps, the <a hreflang="en" href="https://developers.google.com/maps/documentation/maps-static/overview">Maps Static API</a> could be used to implement a third-party facade.
 Also, the third-party iframes can be lazy-loaded.

-Added third-party scripts compete for the main thread resources with the website's first-party code.
-If a third-party has a long-running JavaScript task that runs on the main thread for more than 50 ms, it is considered to be blocking the main thread.
-It could significantly influence user experience when interacting with a page as the main thread is responsible for processing user events.
-When it is blocked a user suffers from a non-responsive page.
+Addeditionally third-party scripts compete for the main thread resources with the website's first-party code.
+If a third-party has a long-running JavaScript task that runs on the main thread for more than 50 ms, it is considered to be "blocking the main thread".
+It can significantly influence user experience when interacting with a page as the main thread is responsible for processing user events, as well as rendering the page.
+When it is blocked, a user suffers from a non-responsive page.

-We inspected the <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-summary.js">third party summary audit</a> to emulate main thread blocking time caused by third-parties.
+We inspected the <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-summary.js">third party summary audit</a> to emulate main-thread blocking time caused by third-parties.

 {{ figure_markup(
   image="third-parties-blocking-main-thread.png",